trytouca/trytouca/docs/sdk/javascript/main-api.md

 ## Describing Behavior

-For any given username, we can call our `parse_profile` function and capture the properties of its output that are expected to remain the same in future versions of our software.
+For any given username, we can call our `find_student` function and capture the properties of its output that are expected to remain the same in future versions of our software.